thred/wolfgangsee-pegel/TUTORIAL.md

     * Install [TypeScript](http://www.typescriptlang.org/) using `npm install --global typescript` (as root/admin).

-_Just like the `package.json` file defines a root directory of a Node.js project, a `tsconfig.json` file defines the rood directory of a TypeScript project.
+_Just like the `package.json` file defines a root directory of a Node.js project, a `tsconfig.json` file defines the root directory of a TypeScript project.
 You can use the TypeScript compiler to create such a file._

-Execute `tsc --outFile index.js --rootDir src --module AMD --moduleResolution node --sourceMap --init` to create a TypeScript porject file.
+Execute `tsc --init --outDir . src/*.ts` to create a TypeScript porject file.
 It will create the `tsconfig.json` file with the following content:

     {
         "compilerOptions": {
-            "outFile": "index.js",
-            "rootDir": "src",
+            "outDir": ".",
-            "module": "amd",
+            "module": "commonjs",
-            "moduleResolution": "node",
-            "sourceMap": true,
             "target": "es5",
+            "noImplicitAny": false,
-            "noImplicitAny": false
+            "sourceMap": false
         },
         "exclude": [
             "node_modules"
+        ],
+        "files": [
+            "src/index.ts"
         ]
     }